by Bette Hawkins

 “Dorothy leaned in, her velvety lips touching mine…”

-It’s the summer of 1958 and amateur guitarist/songwriter Alice Johnson feels like a stranger in her small Southern town.
-Everyone knows her business and is pushing her to settle down and marry like all young women are supposed to do.
+It’s the spring of 1958 and amateur guitarist/songwriter Alice Johnson feels like a stranger in her small Southern town.
+Everyone knows her business and is pushing her to settle down and marry like all the other young women in town.
 Only Alice’s love of music provides an escape from the stifling expectations of family and society.

 |Publication Date||July 15, 2019|

 In the days when we spent all our time together, during the spring of 1958, Aunt May and I clung to certain rituals.

 On Friday after we finished work, we climbed into May’s car to travel along the dirt road to her house.
 This afternoon, she was letting me drive.
 She had taught me how and at first, she’d laughed at me from the passenger seat while I steered with white knuckles.
 By now I’d acquired her posture behind the wheel, loose and confident, the car an extension of my body.

 I dreamed about Friday night from the moment I punched the clock on Monday morning.
 Though neither of us had much money to spare, May and I put great care into gathering provisions for our little parties.
 There was always something good to eat like deviled eggs, cherry tomatoes, roast beef with mustard, or sliced pork.